mbaze/bzpack/README.md

 * `ccccccc0`, `ffffffff` – Copy `ccccccc` bytes from the offset `ffffffff` relative to the current output position.
 * `00000000` or `00000001` – End of stream.

 The compression ratio is decent but certainly not spectacular.
-However, the decoder is very short and this advantage becomes apparent at the extreme end of the scale, e.g. while coding 256 B intros.
+However, the decoder is very short and this advantage becomes apparent at the extreme end of the scale, e.g. while coding 256-byte intros.

 Supported options: